 Women’s Health Physiotherapy

-There is a branch of physiotherapy treatment that involves assisting women’s health problems like stress incontinence, urge incontinence, uterine prolapse and pelvic pain.
+There is a branch of physiotherapy treatment that specifically involves assisting women’s health problems like stress incontinence, urge incontinence, uterine prolapse, and pelvic pain.

-Melissa is able to provide an overview and assessment of women’s health problems.
+Melissa and Abbey are able to provide an overview and assessment of women’s health problems.
 This involves finding out the individual’s specific condition and providing appropriate treatment.
-Melissa can also recommend followed with an obstetrician or specialist women's health physiotherapist if required.
+Melissa can also recommend an obstetrician or specialist women's health physiotherapist if required.

 Attending clients need to know the following